pdfblah.com

 1. Open pdfblah.com and drop in your PDF.

-2. Add a change → Watermark.
+2. + Add step → Watermark.
 Type your text, or choose an image.

 3. Tune it.
-Pick the position (centre, footer, corner), turn on tile for a repeated diagonal mark, and set the opacity so it does not hide the content.
+Pick the position (center, footer, corner), turn on tile for a repeated diagonal mark, and set the opacity so it does not hide the content.

-4. Stack more if you like.
-A watermark is just one change; you can also replace text, add page numbers, or password-protect in the same pass.
+4. Stack more steps if you like: replace text, add page numbers, set a password, all in the same download.

 5. Download.
 Your fonts, spacing, and metadata are kept exactly as they were.